 In 2006, Michele joined a struggling shelter for homeless women and children and transformed it into one of the nation’s beacons of success.
 Saint John’s, now a comprehensive 18-month program, helps homeless women and their children actively address and overcome the root causes of their homelessness by providing both housing and services to support them in becoming contributing members to society.

-In recognition of her work, Michele received multiple awards including the Martin Luther King Jr. Difference Maker award, the Regional Social Equity Leader award, the Women Who Mean Business Award, the Non-Profit Visionary of the Year Award, the Allied Professional Award from the US Congressional Victims’ Rights Caucus, a woman of the year by the California State Legislature and the prestigious Ignatian Award by her alma mater, Santa Clara University.
+Michele received multiple awards including the Martin Luther King Jr. Difference Maker award, the Regional Social Equity Leader award, the Women Who Mean Business Award, the Non-Profit Visionary of the Year Award, the Allied Professional Award from the US Congressional Victims’ Rights Caucus, a woman of the year by the California State Legislature and the prestigious Ignatian Award by her alma mater, Santa Clara University.

 Michele attended Auburn University (War Eagle) and is a graduate of Santa Clara University.
 She and her husband are parents to five children and have served as a host family for many foreign and domestic students.
 Their two dogs, Cargo and Leia, enjoy living with them in Lucas, Texas.